 My research focuses on brain and behavioral development during adolescence.
 In the past, I have studied parent-adolescent relations, psychosocial maturity, school performance, after-school employment, developmental psychopathology, and juvenile justice.

 My work on adolescent decision-making examines the ways in which core psychological processes that affect judgment, decision-making, and risk-taking develop between the years of 10 and 30.
 I am especially interested in the implications of this research for legal and social policies affecting teenagers and young adults, particularly in the context of criminal law.

 Age Differences in Decision-Making Across Cultures.
 In collaboration with an international team of investigators, I am studying whether the pattern of development observed in the core components of decision-making identified in our studies of Americans are seen in other countries as well.
-We are currently in the field collecting data from samples of 10- to 30-year-olds in China, Colombia, Cyprus, India, Italy, Jordan, Kenya, the Philippines, Sweden, Thailand, and the United States (400 persons in each locale).
-Data collection is complete and data analysis is underway.
+We are analyzing data from samples of 10- to 30-year-olds in China, Colombia, Cyprus, India, Italy, Jordan, Kenya, the Philippines, Sweden, Thailand, and the United States (400 persons in each locale).
 The project is funded by the Jacobs Foundation.